Hafting/tergen/README.md

 To see all of a map without playing through the game first, use edit mode and become "global observer".

 ## Some surprises
 * There may be deep water touching the coast, blocking triremes.
 This is intentional.
 Some places are too rough for a trireme, you wouldn't want to go around Cape Horn in one.
 There are still lots of shallow water.
 Sometimes, rivers lets you get around a blocked coast.
 Sometimes, you can place a city strategically, connecting pieces of shallow water.
 Triremes are still useful, but you cannot sail them everywhere around the world.
-With time, you get better ships too.
+With time, you get better ships.
 * You may find ice away from the poles.
 These tiles are glaciers.
 Temperature falls with height, so ice may happen in high places on islands some distance from the poles.
 * A few rivers don't go all the way to the sea.
 Usually, such a river ends in a lake like the dead sea instead.
 This does not happen often, but it is very hard to avoid.
 * The scenario file uses the civ2civ3 ruleset.
 If you want something else, open the file tergen.sav in a text editor (vim, notepad, ...) and change civ2civ3 to something else like civ1, civ2, multiplayer, sandbox or whatever you may have.